fanbu1995/fanbu1995.github.io/index.md

 # Welcome to Fan's webpage!

-I am a tenure-track assistant professor in Biostatistics at the University of Michigan, Ann Arbor (started January 2024).
-Previously I was a postdoctoral research fellow at University of California - Los Angeles, working with Dr. Marc Suchard to develop Bayesian statistical methods for analyzing large-scale observational health data.
+I am a tenure-track assistant professor in Biostatistics at the University of Michigan.
+Previously I was a postdoctoral research fellow at UCLA, working with Dr. Marc Suchard to develop Bayesian statistical methods for analyzing large-scale observational health data.
 I obtained my Ph.D. degree in Statistics from Duke University under the supervision of Dr. Alexander Volfovsky in Fall 2021.

 My research interests include:

-- Bayesian statistics and computation for emerging and complex data
+- Bayesian statistics and computation for temporal / spatio-temporal processes, networks, and federated data
-- Stochastic processes and dynamic models
+[//]: - Stochastic processes and dynamic models
-- Health data science and quantitative social science
+- Health data science and observational study for comparative effectiveness and safety

+I am an active member of [Observational Health Data Sciences and Informatics (OHDSI)](https://www.ohdsi.org/), a global collaborative for health data science research to promote better health decisions and patient care.
+My main activities within OHDSI include statistical methods development and leading large network studies.

 [//]:  - Computational social science